 Dr Siobhan O’Dwyer is the founder & coordinator of Shut Up & Write Tuesdays.
 From 2013 to 2015 she also hosted @SUWTues.
 Previously located in Australia, Siobhan is now Senior Lecturer in Ageing and Family Care at the University of Exeter (UK).
 She has qualifications in Psychology, Human Movement Studies, and Higher Education, and has previously worked in the community sector.
 Siobhan hates it when reviewers say her papers are well written and hates it even more when they don’t.
-When she’s not sticking pins in reviewer voodoo dolls, Siobhan can be found at yoga, baking up a storm in the kitchen, or curled up with a good book.
+When she’s not sticking pins in reviewer voodoo dolls, Siobhan can be found doing acroyoga, baking cakes for her students, or mastering the art of crochet.

-Dr Emma McKinley is a post-doctoral research fellow at the University of Chichester (UK) and co-host of @SUWTUK.
+Dr Emma McKinley is a Ser Cymru Research Fellow at Cardiff University (UK), based in the School of Earth and Ocean Sciences, and co-host of @SUWTUK.
 She has a background in marine and coastal sciences and her work focuses on understanding ecosystem services and marine planning, public perceptions of marine issues, and the application of marketing practices to marine conservation.
-Outside of work, Emma is usually found walking along the local beach, travelling across the UK and Ireland to visit family and friends, and, at the moment, wedding planning!
+Outside of work, Emma can mostly be found cuddling her black lab/ collie cross puppy, Bodhi (yes, this is a Point Break reference), exploring the Welsh wilderness, and generally keeping busy!

 Catherine Talbot is a PhD student at the University of Exeter (UK) and co-hosts @SUWTUK.
 Her PhD research explores how people with dementia are using social media.
 Catherine is interested in all things social media and her research interests have included #thinspiration, pro-self-harm content, and catfishing.
 When she’s not working, Catherine can be found inside a quirky coffee shop, appreciating street art, or exploring various parts of the UK (and uploading all of this to her Instagram account).

-Dr Jennifer Goff is the co-host of @SUWTNA.
-She is a dual US/Canadian citizen with a BA in Drama and English from University of Portland, an MA in Theatre from University of South Carolina, and a PhD in theatre from Wayne State University in Detroit, MI.
-She is an actor, director, teacher, and scholar who recently co-founded a new journal for emerging scholars in theatre and performance studies titled Etudes.
-When she’s not studying dramatic literature, feminist theory, comic theory, or contemporary Russian theatre, she can be found teaching at Virginia Tech, or supplying inner monologues for her cats.
+Dr Jennifer Goff is a dual US/Canadian citizen and co-host of @SUWTNA.
+An actor, director, teacher, and scholar, Jen’s current position is Assistant Professor of Dramatic Arts at Centre College in Danville, KY.
+She also co-founded and co-edits an online journal for emerging scholars in theatre and performance studies titled Etudes.
+When she’s not making theatre, or studying dramatic literature, feminist theory, comic theory, or contemporary Russian theatre, she can probably be found supplying inner monologues for her cats.

 Dr Kylie Smith is the co-host of @SUWTNA.
 Kylie is an Australian living in Atlanta, where she works as Assistant Professor and the Andrew W. Mellon Faculty Fellow for Nursing and the Humanities at Emory University.
 Kylie has a BA with a double major in English and History and an Honours degree in Australian history.
 Her PhD was a psychosocial analysis of risk behaviour in young people in Australian history and her current work at Emory traverses disciplines of history, bioethics, and critical theory.
 She is also working on one or two books about the history of mental health in the USA In her spare time Kylie is a crazy dog lady (her words, not ours!) and knits so she doesn’t stab people.